dhthwy/r/README.md

 "anything else would break my personal guarantee contract. some people stick to their words unlike your untrustworthy filthy spoiled cunt and ass. someone else will have to stich me up.

-you too discusting for this bitch.
+you too disgusting for this bitch.
 "